-In the digital marketing world, the following saying continues to ring true, Content is King!
+In the digital marketing world, the following saying continues to ring true, content is king!
 After all, in order to find new customers, they must find you.
 This means, you must pay to play and engage in serious paid search marketing (aka Google Ads) or invest in search engine optimization to appear in search results (aka SERPs).
-As a result, search terms remain at the core of all digital marketing activities.
+As a result, finding relevant search terms remains at the core of all digital marketing activities.
 However, for new sites or existing sites looking to re-engage, the main search terms are highly competitive.
 Plus, in most (if not every) industry, there is an 800 pound gorilla that captures the most prominent terms.
 For example, how is a local accounting firm going to compete against H&R Block?
 The answer, long tail keywords (and local SEO).

 What are long tail keywords?

 Long tail keywords are detailed search terms.
-For example, in accounting, then tax prep or accountant would be considered main keywords.
+For example, in accounting, then “tax preparation” or “accountant” would be considered main keywords.
 A local or small accounting firm would find it very difficult to create organic content that would outrank H&R Block (or general information from sites like Wikipedia).
-However, terms like tax prep for freelancers or tax prep for small businesses in Farmington would be long tail keywords.
+So, how would a new accounting company build long tail keywords.
+Simple, by expanding the search parameters to terms with less, but significant search volume.
+For example, terms like tax prep for freelancers or tax prep for small businesses in Farmington would be considered long tail keywords.

 Enter long tail keywords!

 Conducting long tail keyword research mirrors the routine keyword research process.
 The main difference resides in seeking for some of the lower search queries.
 As a reminder, conducting SEO keyword research follows a fairly routine process.

 You know your main competitors, but look for your “smart” competitors that appear in more search terms than the size of their business.
 Every industry has a leader and it is likely, they appear in lots of SERPs due to brand recognition.
 Look for the competitors that are out kicking their coverage and research their activities and target keywords.